Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Result

-For better visualization, we randomly sampled 10\% of all vertices uniformly distributed over the entire mesh.
+First we evaluated the matching performance for different methods over the four groups using the Princeton benchmark \cite{kim2011blended}.
+The matching performance is measured by the percentage of correctly predicted correspondence within a geodesic disk around the ground-truth point.
+The results were plotted in Figure \ref{fig:geodesic_error} with varying radii of the geodesic disk from 0\% to 20\% of shape diameter.
+For better visualization, in addition, we randomly sampled 10\% of all vertices uniformly distributed over the entire mesh.
 In the Dyna dataset, some of the body segments such as head, hands, and feet were rigid and thus remain unchanged across individuals due to the nature of how the dataset had been generated (see \cite{Dyna} for the detail).
 Thus, these areas were excluded from the evaluation for more precise comparison between different methods.
-For each pair of the source and target models, matching accuracy was calculated as the percentage value of counted correct matching pairs of vertices (within the geodesic distortion of 5\% of the shape diameter) over the total number of sampled vertices.
+For each pair of the source and target models, matching accuracy was calculated as the percentage value of counted correct matching pairs of vertices (within the geodesic distortion of 5\% of the shape diameter in the spatial domain.) over the total number of sampled vertices.
 Table~\ref{tbl:DynaTest2} summarizes the correspondences matching performance of each proposed method for the four groups of analysis as described.
 Figure~\ref{fig:bestmatch3} visualizes the correct matches of a representative pair for each of the group, with the corresponding matching accuracy shown in the figure.
 The visualization of additional pairs in each of the group is provided in the supplementary materials.